rosado-io/docs/deploy-on-your-cloud/overview/authgear.yaml.md

   device_token:
     # Determine how long the device token is valid.
     expire_in_days: 30
+  # Whether user must be created by admin.
+Default is false.
+  public_signup_disabled: false
   # Configure Recovery Code
   recovery_code:
     # The number of recovery codes.
 Default is 16.